Notes on Returning to Running

 Why it feels different this time

-The last time I trained for a marathon, my life had a lot more open space.
+The last time I trained for a marathon, life had a lot more open space.
 I also felt more invincible.

 What I’ve noticed